CU-NESS/distpy/README.txt

 Signature: TransformList(*transforms)
 Initialization description: The TransformList class is initialized very simply by providing an arbitrary amount of positional arguments, all of which are Transform objects or things that can be cast to Transform objects (see description of cast_transform below).
 Class description: TransformList is a list-like object containing transforms, which can be called through transform_list(inputs), which is a convenient way to run each transform on each input (where inputs is array-like), outputting an array-like output.
+Method append(transform): Appends a Transform to the list, adding it to the end Method extend(transform_list): Extends this TransformList with another TransformList (or something that can be cast into one) by adding it onto the end
+Method apply(point, axis=-1): Applies the transformations in the TransformList to a point along the given axis Method apply_inverse(point, axis=-1): Applies the inverses of the transformations in the TransformList to a point along the given axis
+Method cast(key, num_transforms=None): staticmethod that casts the key into a TransformList Method castable(key, num_transforms=None, return_transform_list_if_true=False): staticmethod that checks if key can be cast into a TransformList
+Method derivative(point, axis=-1): Applies the derivatives of the transformations in the TransformList to a point along the given axis
+Method log_derivative(point, axis=-1): Applies the logs of the derivatives of the transformations in the TransformList to a point along the given axis
+Method second_derivative(point, axis=-1): Applies the second derivatives of the transformations in the TransformList to a point along the given axis
+Method derivative_of_log_derivative(point, axis=-1): Applies the derivatives of the logs of the derivatives of the transformations in the TransformList to a point along the given axis
+Method third_derivative(point, axis=-1): Applies the third derivatives of the transformations in the TransformList to a point along the given axis
+Method second_derivative_of_log_derivative(point, axis=-1): Applies the second derivatives of the logs of the derivatives of the transformations in the TransformList to a point along the given axis
+Method transform_gradient(untransformed_gradient, untransformed_point, axis=-1): Changes the gradient evaluated at the given point so that it is expressed in transformed space
+Method detransform_gradient(transformed_gradient, untransformed_point, axis=-1): Changes the transformed gradient evaluated at the transformed version of untransformed_point into untransformed space
+Method transform_hessian(untransformed_hessian, transformed_gradient, untransformed_point, first_axis=-2): Changes the hessian evaluated at the given point so that it is expressed in transformed space
+Method detransform_hessian(transformed_hessian, transformed_gradient, untransformed_point, axis=-1): Changes the transformed hessian evaluated at the transformed version of untransformed_point into untransformed space, using the transformed gradient evaluated at the same point
+Method transform_covariance(untransformed_covariance, untransformed_point, axis=(-2, -1)): Changes the covariance into untransformed space.
+This assumes that the covariance is small enough for derivatives to completely determine its changes
+Property is_null: Checks to see if all transformations in this TransformList are null transformations

 Class: TransformSet
 Signature: TransformSet(transforms, parameters=None)